End of Life Care and Cat & Dog Euthanasia

 After the procedure, you will need to have plans in place for what to do with your pet’s remains.
 Cremation or burial are both options, and it depends on your family's preference.
 Please have your after-care plans arranged prior to your pet’s scheduled euthanasia.
 Saying goodbye is very difficult, it is helpful to have the final plans made in advance.

-Should you need to discuss any element of end of life care for pets, please get in touch with our compassionate team and we can help you through this difficult time.
+Should you need to discuss any element of end of life care for pets, please call our compassionate team at (256) 586-3183 and we can help you through this difficult time.